ANRChoucas/GASPAR/README.md

 - [Use-case after integrating Neo4j DB and Ruitor *(no sound)*](https://cloud.univ-grenoble-alpes.fr/index.php/s/PoR3cYtbbTnoEMy) *(mars 2021)*
 - [Use-case with the new choices of graphical portrayal for the location zones (no sound)](https://cloud.univ-grenoble-alpes.fr/index.php/s/a9t6iSXDM5RW5wY) *(mars 2022)*

+## Previous versions

+Other developments have been done on the visualisation prototype beforehand:

+- the version from Matthew Sreeves internship is on branch [`matthews-jul2018`](https://github.com/ANRChoucas/GASPAR/tree/matthews-jul2018)
+- the version from Jacques Gautier work is on branch [`jacquesg-jul2019`](https://github.com/ANRChoucas/GASPAR/tree/jacquesg-jul2019)

 ## Other details

 #### Technical overview